-In order to obtain a score of 18/30 or higher, students must demonstrate that they have acquired sufficient knowledge of the topics of organizational behaviour in business contexts and that they use clear and appropriate language consistent with the course topics.
 In order to obtain a score of 22/30 or higher, the student must demonstrate that he/she has acquired a good knowledge of all the topics covered by the course and is able to discuss examples of organizational behaviour in business contexts.
 To obtain a score of 27/30 or higher, students must demonstrate that they have acquired excellent knowledge of all the topics covered by the course, are able to link them in a logical and coherent manner and are able to analyze and evaluate examples of organizational behaviour in business contexts.
 The assessment criteria indicated above are the same for both attending and non-attending students.
-Prerequisites Previous knowledge of Organization theory and design Teaching material and suggested D'Amato Vittorio, Management Innovation Road Map, 2015, Egea bibliography French Ray, Rayner Charlotte, Rees Gary, Rumbles Sally, Organizational Behaviour, Wiley, 2015, 3rd Edition (Selected Chapters).
+Prerequisites Previous knowledge of Organization theory and design Teaching material and suggested bibliography Allen, N. J. Organizational commitment.
+In Rogelberg, S. G. (Ed.).
+Encyclopedia of industrial and organizational psychology Vol. 2 (pp. 548-551).
+Thousand Oaks, CA: Sage French Ray, Rayner Charlotte, Rees Gary, Rumbles Sally, Organizational Behaviour, Wiley, 2015, 3rd Edition (Selected Chapters).
 Natemeyer W. E., McMahon J. T., Classics of Organizational Behaviour, Management, which is the process of stated Objectives, Planning, Organizing, Directing, Controlling, and Staffing to achieve stated (formalized) objectives.
 Wagner, J. A., & Hollenbeck, J. R. (2010).
 Organizational behavior: Securing competitive advantage.
 New York: Routledge.